About the Church

 St. Michael's Church Hall

 The calendar below shows the activities taking place in the Church Hall, which is accessible from both Stockwell Park Road and Stockwell Park Crescent.
 The cost is £30 per hour, which includes tables and chairs.
 If you want to hold an event elsewhere and would like to hire one of our four gazebos or tables and chairs, the cost is £20 per gazebo per day, £10 per table per day and £2 per chair per day.
-To inquire about hiring St Michael’s Church Hall or gazebos, tables and chairs, please contact the Hall Manager, Robert McConnell on or the Deputy Hall Manager, Jean Orr, on
+To inquire about hiring St Michael’s Church Hall or gazebos, tables and chairs, please contact the Hall Manager, Jean Orr, on